amosproj/amos2023ws03-gui-frame-diff/VideoGenerator/README.md

 ### Prerequisites

-Before you get started, make sure you have the following installed:[kotlin](src%2Fmain%2Fkotlin)
+Before you get started, make sure you have the following installed:

 - Java
 - Gradle